 - Return each peanut butter ball to the parchment-lined baking sheet and refrigerate until chocolate is set.

-- Once fully set, store peanut butter balls in an airtight container in refrigerator or freezer.
+- Once fully set, store peanut butter balls in an airtight container in the refrigerator or freezer.

 Peanut butter: This recipe has been tested using both creamy and crunchy peanut butter.
 Both work well; use what you have on hand or whichever you prefer.